NVIDIA/aistore/docs/archive.md

 One way to address the small-file problem involves providing some sort of *serialization* or *sharding* that allows to run **unmodified** clients and apps.

-[Sharding](overview.md#terminology) is exactly the approach that we took in AIStoreo (AIS).
+[Sharding](overview.md#shard) is exactly the approach that we took in AIStore (AIS).
 Archiving or sharding, in the context, means utilizing TAR, for instance, to combine small files into .tar formatted shards.

 > While I/O performance was always the primary motivation, the fact that a sharded dataset is, effectively, a backup of the original one must be considered an important added bonus.